 Step 1.
-Phase 1 - Initial Application Review and Scoring
+Initial Application Review and Scoring (Phase 1)

-- The CDFI Fund's Phase 1 review process, for all eligible Applicants, required three reviewers to independently evaluate and score the Business Strategy and Community Outcomes sections of each application. - Reviewers were professionals with strong credentials in community and economic development finance.
+- The CDFI Fund's Phase 1 review process, for all eligible Applicants, required two reviewers to independently evaluate and score the Business Strategy and Community Outcomes sections of each application. - Reviewers were professionals with strong credentials in community and economic development finance.
 Reviewers were selected based on a variety of factors, including their knowledge of community and economic development finance and experience in business or real estate finance, business counseling, secondary market transactions, or financing of community-based organizations. - The CDFI Fund screened each reviewer to identify any potential conflicts of interest with Applicants.
 The CDFI Fund provided each reviewer with detailed descriptions of what constituted a conflict of interest, and each reviewer was required to sign a certification that all conflicts of interest had been disclosed to the CDFI Fund.
 Reviewers were also required to sign a confidentiality agreement stating that they would not disclose any information obtained from the CDFI Fund during the review process. - Reviewers were trained by NMTC Program staff to prepare them for the review process.
-The reviewers were provided with instructions and guidance on how to evaluate and score applications. - The reviewers were then randomly assigned to teams of three.
-Each reviewer evaluated and scored each assigned application independently from the other reviewers assigned the same application.
+The reviewers were provided with instructions and guidance on how to evaluate and score applications. - The reviewers were then randomly assigned to teams of two.
+Each reviewer evaluated and scored each assigned application independently from the other reviewer assigned the same application.
 Reviewers evaluated and scored two of the four application sections, the Business Strategy and Community Outcomes sections.
 The other two sections were evaluated by NMTC Program staff during Phase 2. - Reviewers also evaluated applications with respect to two statutory priorities that provided Applicants with: (i) up to five additional points for demonstrating a track record of serving disadvantaged businesses or communities; and (ii) five points for committing to invest substantially all of the proceeds from Qualified Equity Investments (QEIs) in unrelated entities. - To ensure consistency and accuracy with NMTC Program scoring guidelines, the evaluations by reviewers were analyzed by a team leader before submission.
 Team leaders were CDFI Fund staff.
-NMTC Program staff provided oversight of team leaders throughout the application review process. - After each application was reviewed by the three Phase 1 reviewers, an analysis was conducted to identify anomalous base or section scores.
-An anomalous base score was deemed to have occurred when one reviewer's base score varied significantly from the median of the three reviewers' base scores.
-An anomalous section score was deemed to have occurred when one reviewer's section score varied significantly from the median of the three reviewers' scores.
-To resolve anomalous scores, a fourth independent reviewer was used to evaluate and score the section or sections in order to determine whether the anomalous score should be replaced.
+NMTC Program staff provided oversight of team leaders throughout the application review process. - After each application was reviewed by the two Phase 1 reviewers, an analysis was conducted to identify anomalous base or section scores.
+An anomalous base score was deemed to have occurred when the difference between the two reviewer base scores, divided by the higher of the two base scores, was significant.
+An anomalous section score was deemed to have occurred when one reviewer's section score varied significantly from the other reviewer's section score.
+To resolve anomalous scores, a third independent reviewer was used to evaluate and score the section or sections in order to determine whether the anomalous score should be replaced.

 Step 2.
-Phase 2 - Panel Review and Recommendations
+Panel Review and Recommendations (Phase 2)